 </modification>

-Always wrap all code in search and add with <![CDATA[ ]]>.
+Always wrap all code in search and add in <![CDATA[ ]]>.
 PHP code is full of characters like <, >, &, and without CDATA you'll get invalid XML.

 search and add: where the nuances hide

-The <search> tag searches for a match within a single line.
-This is the most important thing to know about OCMOD, and this is exactly where most beginners stumble.
-You put a three-line code block in search and the modifier silently doesn't apply.
-For multi-line scenarios, there are formally offset attribute and regular expressions, but there will be caveats about both.
+The <search> tag searches for occurrences within a single line.
+This is the most important thing to know about OCMOD, and most beginners stumble on it.
+If you put a three-line code block in search, the modifier silently won't be applied.
+For multi-line scenarios, there's formally the offset attribute and regular expressions, but both will have caveats below.

-trim="true"— trims whitespace at the edges before comparison (true by default anyway, but useful to know);index— if the search line appears in the file multiple times, limits the fix to specific occurrences.
+trim="true"— trims whitespace at the edges before comparison (it's true by default anyway, but useful to know);index— if the searched line appears in the file multiple times, limits the fix to specific occurrences.
 Numbering starts from zero:index="0"— first occurrence,index="2"— third.
-You can list several:index="0,2".
-This is a classic trap for those transitioning from vQmod, because there counting starts from one.
-Without index, the fix applies to all matches, which is sometimes exactly what you need, and sometimes a disaster;
+You can list multiple:index="0,2".
+This is a classic trap for those transitioning from vQmod, because there the count starts from one.
+Without index, the fix will apply to all matches, which is sometimes exactly what you need, and sometimes a disaster;

 position—before,after, orreplace.
-The default is replace, so if you forget to specify position, your code won't be added to the found line, but will replace it.
-Check this first when "somehow" a piece of original code disappeared;offset="2"— line offset.
-For example,position="after" offset="2"will insert code not immediately after the found line, but after two lines.
+Default is replace, so if you forgot to specify position, your code won't be added to the found line, it will replace it.
+Check this first when "somehow" a piece of original code disappeared;offset="2"— offset in lines.
+For example,position="after" offset="2"will insert code not immediately after the found line, but two lines later.
 Andposition="replace" offset="2"will replace the found line plus the next two.

-But there's a problem with offset, which is why I wouldn't touch it at all.
-It counts lines blindly, without looking at what's written in them.
-If another modifier inserted its code near your anchor, or the theme or engine update shifted the file by a line or two, offset will silently replace or catch something completely different from what you intended.
-The error log will be clean: search found its line, operation is formally successful.
-These bugs are caught very slowly later.
+But offset has a problem that I wouldn't touch it at all because of.
+It counts lines blindly, without looking at what's in them.
+If another modifier inserted its code near your anchor, or a theme or engine update shifted the file by a line or two, offset will silently replace or touch something completely different from what you intended.
+The error log stays clean: search found its line, the operation is formally successful.
+Such bugs are caught very hard later.

-A more reliable tactic: instead of searching for one line with offset, split the fix into several operations, where each search hooks onto a unique meaningful line.
-That way the modifier either applies exactly where it should, or doesn't apply at all and honestly reports this in the log.
-The second behavior is much better than "applied but in the wrong place."
-Leave offset for the last resort, when there's simply no stable line nearby for an anchor, and definitely with a minimum value.
+A more reliable tactic: instead of searching for one line with offset, split the fix into several operations, where each search latches onto a unique meaningful line.
+That way the modifier either applies exactly where needed, or doesn't apply at all and honestly reports it in the log.
+The second behavior is much better than "applied in the wrong place".
+Leave offset for the last resort, when there's simply no stable line nearby to anchor to, and always with a minimal value.

 Separately about paths.
-In path, masks work, and this saves you when working with themes:
+Masks work in path, and this saves you when working with themes:

 <file path="catalog/view/theme/*/template/product/product.twig">

 An asterisk instead of a theme name means "apply to all themes."
-Without it, a modifier written for default simply won't find files of your Promo theme or any other.
+Without it, a modifier written for default simply won't find the files of your theme Promo or any other.

 OpenCart 2.x vs 3.x: what changed

-The difference is significant, and this is exactly where instructions from the internet break down.
+The difference is significant, and it's exactly where internet instructions break.

-In OpenCart 2.x, through Extensions → Installer, you could upload both an *.ocmod.zip archive and a plain *.ocmod.xml file.
-The archive could contain install.sql with database queries and install.php, which would be executed during installation.
+In OpenCart 2.x, through Extensions → Installer you could upload both an archive *.ocmod.zip and a bare file *.ocmod.xml.
+An archive could contain install.sql with database queries and install.php, which would execute during installation.

 In OpenCart 3.x, the installer only accepts *.ocmod.zip.
-Inside the archive, the modifier must be named strictly install.xml, and module files should be in the upload/ folder (the folder structure mirrors the site structure).
-And importantly: install.php and install.sql in 3.x are no longer executed by default.
-If a module for version 3 requires database changes, it does them through the install() method of its controller, not through an SQL file in the archive.
-Old manuals for 2.x are downright harmful here: a person packs install.sql, uploads it, and tables don't appear in the database, and they look for the problem in the wrong place.
+Inside the archive, the modifier must be strictly named install.xml, and module files must be in the upload/ folder (the folder structure mirrors the site structure).
+And fundamentally: install.php and install.sql no longer execute by default in 3.x.
+If a module for 3.x requires database changes, it makes them through the install() method of its controller, not through an SQL file in the archive.
+Old manuals for 2.x are frankly harmful here: a person packs install.sql, uploads it, and the tables don't appear in the database and looks for the problem in the wrong place.

-If the admin panel is inaccessible for some reason or the installer is being picky about permissions, nothing stops you from throwing the contents of upload/ via FTP manually and adding the install.xml itself through a third-party modification editor.
-But that's plan B.
+If the admin panel is inaccessible for some reason or the installer is acting up with permissions, nothing stops you from throwing the contents of upload/ manually via FTP, and adding the install.xml itself through a third-party modifications editor.
+But that's already plan B.

 Typical pitfalls

 Forgot to click "Refresh."
-The leader by a large margin.
-The modifier is installed, active, but nothing changed on the site.
-Extensions → Modifications → Refresh, and a miracle happens.
+The leader by a wide margin.
+The modifier is installed, active, and nothing changed on the site.
+Extensions → Modifications → Refresh, and magic happens.

-search can't find the line.
+search doesn't find the line.
 The second most common reason for a "non-working" module.
-You're searching for a line from clean OpenCart, but in the file it's already different: the theme overrode the template, or another modifier already replaced this fragment with position="replace".
+You're searching for a line from clean OpenCart, but it's already different in the file: the theme has overridden the template, or another modifier previously replaced this fragment with position="replace".
 OCMOD applies modifications sequentially, and each next one works with the result of the previous ones.

-Manual edits didn't take effect.
-A mirror situation: you're manually editing a system file, but the site ignores the changes.
-Remember about the cache: the site reads the copy from system/storage/modification/, not your edited original.
-After manual edits to files covered by modifications, the cache needs to be rebuilt with the same "Refresh" button.
+Manual editing of the original had no effect.
+The mirror situation: you manually edit the system file, but the site ignores the changes.
+Remember the cache: the site reads a copy from system/storage/modification/, not your edited original.
+After manual edits to files covered by modifications, the cache must be rebuilt with the same "Refresh" button.

-And a separate detail that costs hours: OCMOD doesn't validate attributes strictly.
-Write possition instead of position, and the XML will load without complaint, simply silently using the default replace.
+And one more small thing that costs hours: OCMOD doesn't strictly validate attributes.
+You write possition instead of position, and the XML loads without a word of complaint, it just silently uses the default replace.
 Before looking for complex reasons, reread the attributes letter by letter.

-It happens: a bad modifier replaced the wrong thing, and the site shows a white page.
-Don't panic, the originals are safe.
-Here's what to do: get into the admin panel (it usually survives because the catalog breaks more often), disable the suspicious modifier, click "Refresh."
-If the admin panel went down too, delete the contents of system/storage/modification/ via FTP — the site will immediately start working on clean originals, without any modifications.
+It happens: a broken modifier replaced the wrong thing, and there's a white page on the site.
+Don't panic, the originals are intact.
+Here's what to do: go to the admin panel (it usually survives because the catalog breaks more often), disable the suspicious modifier, click "Refresh."
+If the admin panel also crashed, delete the contents of system/storage/modification/ via FTP — the site will immediately start working on clean originals, without any modifications.
 Then calmly go to the admin panel, find the culprit, and rebuild the cache.

 By the way, there's a log in the modifications section for diagnostics: messages fall there about which operations didn't apply and why.
-Before blaming the module developer, check there, often the answer lies on the surface: search couldn't find the line because a neighboring modifier already rewrote it.
+Before blaming the module developer, check it, the answer is often on the surface: search didn't find the line because a neighboring modifier already rewrote it.

-For extending controller logic in OpenCart 2.2+, there's an events system (events): subscribe to before/after calls without any line searching.
-Events are more resistant to updates and don't conflict with each other the way text replacements do.
-A practical rule: for PHP logic, first check if the task is solved by an event, and leave OCMOD for templates, language files, and places where events can't reach.
-And one more limitation by definition: OCMOD works with engine files, so it won't make changes in the cache files themselves or in third-party scripts outside the OpenCart structure.
-But events is a separate article.
+For extending controller logic in OpenCart 2.2+ there's an events system (events): subscription to before/after calls without any line searching.
+Events are more resilient to updates and don't conflict with each other the way text replacements do.
+A rule from practice: for PHP logic, first see if the task can be solved with an event, and leave OCMOD for templates, language files, and those places where events can't reach.
+And one more limitation by definition: OCMOD works with engine files, so it can't make edits in the cache files themselves or in third-party scripts outside the OpenCart structure.
+But events — that's a separate article.

 Checklist: writing and installing a modifier